proofrock/pupcloud/README.md

 - In rare cases, MIME type detection is wrong.
 It relies on Go builtin functions, so it needs to be investigated more.
 - On mobile, some glitches may be present.
 Please report them in the issue tracker!
+- In general, pupcloud is not (yet) mature and well audited.
+Take appropriate measures if you want to publish it over the public internet!

 ## Credits